Mild Cognitive Impairment (MCI): Learn how to identify it

 10 Tips on How to Prevent and Slow Mild Cognitive Impairment

-As there is currently no cure for mild cognitive impairment, it is imperative that we take precautions for a future onset.
+As there is currently no cure for MCI, it is imperative that we take precautions for a future onset.
 Training your brain daily will be the best shield against mild cognitive impairment.

 1- Perform daily brain training